pandodao/developers.pando.im/docs/references/botastic/api.md

 To authenticate your API requests, add these headers:

 - `X-BOTASTIC-APPID`: the ID of your botastic application
-- `X-BOTASTIC-SECRET`: a secret key of your botastic application
+- `X-BOTASTIC-SECRET`: a secret key of your botastic application (there are only a few APIs that need to pass secret)

 You can apply your application ID and secret key from [here](https://developers.pando.im/console/botastic).

 ## Create indexes

 <APIEndpoint method="POST" url="/indexes" />

+- `X-BOTASTIC-SECRET` required.

 This API will create an index with current `app_id`